844-914-1942

 Understanding your aircraft's true market value is essential, and not just when you’re ready to sell.
 A professional valuation is a critical tool throughout the entire lifecycle of aircraft ownership, providing the clarity you need to make sound financial decisions.
 Whether you're acquiring your first jet, managing ongoing operational costs, or planning for the future, an accurate appraisal serves as your financial baseline.
 It replaces guesswork with data-driven facts, giving you confidence in negotiations, compliance, and long-term strategy.
 Think of it as a regular health check for one of your most significant assets.

-Buying or Selling an Aircraft
+For Buying or Selling an Aircraft

 This is the most common reason for seeking a valuation, and for good reason.
 If you're selling, an independent appraisal helps you set a competitive and realistic asking price, attracting serious buyers and streamlining negotiations.
 For buyers, a valuation confirms that the price is fair and reflects the aircraft's true condition and market position.
 It provides a clear picture of the asset's worth, giving you crucial insight into the market's strength.
 An objective valuation is your best tool for entering a transaction with confidence, ensuring you secure the best possible terms for your aircraft ownership journey.

-Insurance and Financing
+For Securing Insurance and Financing

 When you finance or insure an aircraft, lenders and insurance providers need to know exactly what it's worth.
 A formal valuation is a non-negotiable part of the process.
 Lenders use it to determine the loan-to-value ratio, which directly impacts your financing terms.
 Insurers use it to establish the "hull value"—the amount the aircraft is insured for—which dictates your premiums and the coverage you’ll receive in case of a total loss.
 An up-to-date appraisal ensures you aren't overpaying for insurance or, more importantly, underinsured, which could leave you financially exposed.

-Tax and Legal Reasons
+For Tax Planning and Legal Matters

 An aircraft valuation is often a key document for tax and legal matters.
 For tax purposes, a professional appraisal can be required to substantiate deductions for depreciation, calculate capital gains, or justify values during an audit.
 In legal scenarios, such as a partnership dissolution, corporate merger, or litigation, an unbiased and defensible valuation is essential for establishing the asset's worth.
 Having a certified appraisal from a reputable firm provides the concrete evidence needed to satisfy regulatory bodies and legal proceedings, preventing potential disputes and complications down the road.

-Estate Planning
+For Smart Estate Planning

 For aircraft owners, incorporating the asset into an estate plan is a critical step.
 A formal valuation is necessary to determine the aircraft's value for estate tax purposes and to ensure equitable distribution among beneficiaries.
 Without a clear and professional appraisal, settling an estate can become complicated and contentious.
 By proactively obtaining a valuation, you provide clarity for your family and legal team, ensuring a smooth and fair process.
 This foresight helps protect your legacy and makes the transition of assets much more straightforward for everyone involved.